COVID-19’s vaccine, politics, and socio-economics: Are Caribbean nations pricing themselves out of future visits?

 Photo by Tiger Lily

-A few people I know who used to be with us but are no longer with us
+A few folks I know who were with us but are no longer

 (One) — Rupert.
 His church memberships and choir memberships began to dwindle soon after he came out.